Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-leaf:{ .lg .middle } Druid

+*Main article: [Druid]*

-:   *"Druids channel the elemental forces of nature and share a deep kinship with animals.
+> *"Druids channel the elemental forces of nature and share a deep kinship with animals.
 Mastery of Wild Shape allows them to transform into beasts and otherworldy beings."*

-:   **Druids** were primal spellcasters of considerable power and versatility, who gained their power through being at one with nature or through a connection to a powerful deity or nature spirit or even cosmic entities.
+**Druids** were primal spellcasters of considerable power and versatility, who gained their power through being at one with nature or through a connection to a powerful deity or nature spirit or even cosmic entities.
 Guardians of the wilderness, druids saw themselves less as masters of the natural order and more as an extension of its will.

-**Druidic Circle**
+**Druidic Circle ^2nd-level^**

 <div class="grid cards" markdown>